What is Approval Policy?

 Approval policies on Volopay allows admins to delegate approvers based on specific payment range.
 The admins can add multiple range limits inside each policy and set different approvers based on these limits.

-What is Approval policy on Volopay?
+What is the Approval policy on Volopay?

 Approval policies on Volopay are subdivided into two parts: